lizmat/raku-all-modules/MARTIMM/BSON/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable*.

+* 0.9.10
+  * Change module filenames
+  * quick fix using multi methods/subs caused by new version of perl6.
+Its now more logical while before automtic coercion took place it must modified explicitly now.
+Later proper types must be used like byte arrays to handle Buf's or maybe read from the Buf directly.
+Saves a translation step.

 * 0.9.9
   * Changes because of updates in perl6
 * 0.9.8